better-rail/app/README.md

 - Run `npm run start` to open the metro bundler
 - Run the app with `npm run ios` (for opening the iPhone simulator) or `npm run android` (for the Android simulator).

+If you want to contribute and face issues during instllation, please reach out to us at feedback@better-rail.co.il and we'll try to help!

 ### License

 The source code is released under the [AGPL-3.0 license](https://github.com/guytepper/better-rail/blob/main/LICENSE).